wrk-tafel/admin/README.md

     * Remove migration-code
     * Remove default-values / set values to null and optional
     * Add filter "postprocessing" in customer-search page (filters for customers with missing required fields or invalid fields)
+      * Also filter for "Erwachsener" oder "Kind" within firstname and lastname fields
 * Add goods-input
 * Centralize testdata / mocks